Healthy Eating During Cold and Flu Season

 - Cut back on unhealthy habits, such as smoking and over consuming alcohol

-Studies have shown that a session of moderate physical activity produces positive effects on the immune system.
+Some studies have shown that a session of moderate physical activity produces positive effects on the immune system.
 Over time, this means catching fewer colds and other upper respiratory tract infections.

 For most of us getting sick is a part of life.
 If you do catch a cold or the flu, the following advice still holds true.